Constraining the dipole moments of the top quark

 \subsection{Collider constraints}

 The gluonic dipole couplings of the top directly affect $t\bar t$ production at hadron colliders~\cite{colliderdipole}.
 The complementarity of the total production cross-section measurements at the Tevatron and the LHC in constraining such contributions has recently been pointed out in~\cite{Hioki:2009hm}.
-In~\cite{Degrande:2010kt}, the CMDM is constrained using Tevatron data in combination with four fermi operators and spin correlations are shown to be promising.
-A number of $T$-odd correlation observables can be constructed which are sensitive to the top CEDM (c.f.~\cite{cptopreview}).
-At present however, the most sensitive observable available at the Tevatron and the LHC are still the total production cross-sections and their differential spectrum as a function of the invariant mass of the top pair ($m_{t\bar t}$).
+In~\cite{Degrande:2010kt}, the CMDM was constrained using Tevatron data in combination with four fermi operators and spin correlations were shown to be promising signatures at the LHC.
+In addition, a number of $T$-odd correlation observables can be constructed which are sensitive to the top CEDM (c.f.~\cite{cptopreview}).
+We comment on the future prospects of these observables at the end of the paper.

+At present, the most sensitive observables available at the Tevatron and the LHC are the total production cross-sections and their differential spectrum as a function of the invariant mass of the top pair ($m_{t\bar t}$).

 At the Tevatron the recent combination of the CDF analyses yields~\cite{ttxsectionTevatron},

 for an assumed top mass of $m_t=172.5$~GeV.
 We have combined the estimated statistical and systematic errors in quadrature.
 This is consistent with the most recent theoretical SM prediction for this observable~\cite{nnlottbar},